 MC-Conf supports interactive options for secure processing of passwords.
-To use it, you need to use the password option without providing a value, i.e., instead of --password</br> --password.
-When you use this option without providing a value, you will get a prompt to enter a value on the console.
+To use it, you need to use the password option without providing a value, i.e., instead of --password=<password> use --password=<password> without providing a value, you will get a prompt to enter a value on the console.
 An example of the interactive option usage is shown below.

-''' $ ./mc-conf.sh user update-password --username=admin --password Enter value for --password (Password for the user record.
-Provide value directly, or use without value to enter securely with interactive prompt.): Successfully changed password for user 'admin'. '''
+\$./mc-conf.sh user update-password --username=admin --password Enter value for --password (Password for the user record.
+Provide value directly, or use without value to enter securely with interactive prompt.): Successfully changed password for user 'admin'.